 The Latest: Illinois trooper shot, has serious injuries

 EAST ST. LOUIS, Ill.
-(AP) — The Latest on the shooting of an Ilinois State Police trooper in East St. Louis (all times local):
+(AP) — The Latest on the shooting of an Illinois State Police trooper in East St. Louis (all times local):

 11:54 a.m.